sudanchapagain/zide/README.md

 Once we have our files, the `zide-pick` script then switches the focused pane using `zellij action focus-next-pane` (which hopefully is the pane with your `$EDITOR`).
 It then sends that pane the following commands:
 1. `zellij action write 27`: This sends the `<ESC>` key, to force us into Normal mode in the `$EDITOR`.
 2. `zellij action write-chars :open file1.txt subdir/file2.txt`: This essentially just sends the `:open file1.txt subdir/file2.txt` command to your `$EDITOR`, which will tell it to open those files.
-3. `zellij action write-chars :cd subdir/`: **If you chose a directory** in `yazi` it'll also send the `cd` command to set the working directory to that directory in your `$EDITOR`.
+3. `zellij action write-chars :cd subdir/`: **If you chose a directory** in your filepicker it'll also send the `cd` command to set the working directory to that directory in your `$EDITOR`.
 4. `zellij action write 13`: Send the `<ENTER>` key to submit the commands.

-Lastly, `yazi` closes itself once you choose files, so `zide-pick` will re-run itself so that `yazi` re-opens.
+Lastly, the filepickers clode themselves once you choose files, so `zide-pick` will re-run itself so that they  re-open.
 If you chose a `directory`, it'll also re-open itself to that directory as its working dir.